-For safety reasons, it is recommended to hook up the camera's anti-drop ring1 to the anti-drop cable2 of the pendant/wall mount when installing the camera.
+For safety reasons, it is recommended to hook up the camera's anti-drop ring 1 to the anti-drop cable of the camera's top cover 2 when installing the camera.
+If the mount (pendant or wall) has its own anti-drop cable, remove that cable.

-For more information about installing the mounts and the antidrop cable, please see the corresponding Quick Installation document available at www.mobotix.com Support > Download Center > Manuals in the MOBOTIX MOVE Accessories section.
+For more information about installing the

+mounts and the anti-drop cable, please see the corresponding Quick Installation document available at www.mobotix.com > Support > Download Center > Marketing & Documentation > Manuals in the MOBOTIX MOVE Accessories section.